Information technology tools and resources at the UW

 - See the Wi-Fi Static IP Address Requirements page for details on requirements and procedures for requesting a static IP on a Wi-Fi network.

-- University of Washington policy requires that all new deployments of Wi-Fi infrastructure be installed and maintained by UW Information Technology.
+- University of Washington policy requires that all new deployments of Wi-Fi infrastructure be installed and maintained by UW-IT.
 Installing departmental or DIY Wi-Fi access points is prohibited to avoid possible interference with the UW Wi-Fi network, unnecessary impact to the wired network, and to minimize undue security risks to the University.
 Additionally, in areas where centrally-managed Wi-Fi networking is available any pre-existing locally managed access points must be removed.

 - Any exceptions to the above policy must be approved by UW Information Technology as the University Technology Advisory Committee (U-TAC) delegated exception authority.

-- Departments with research-related and/or clinical requirements to maintain a locally managed Wi-Fi network will be required to abide by the Wi-Fi LAN Security and Co-existence Guideline.
+- Departments with research-related and/or clinical requirements to maintain a locally managed Wi-Fi network will be required to abide by the Wi-Fi LAN Security and Coexistence Guideline.

 - Departments meeting these requirements may request an exemption and/or fee waiver by contacting the UW Information Technology Service Center at firstname.lastname@example.org or 206-221-5000.

 - It is UW Information Technology’s intention to maintain the highest level of service possible for our Wi-Fi clients.
 In order to facilitate this goal, students and staff are asked to minimize the potential for interference from other non-infrastructure devices that use the unlicensed 2.4GHz and 5GHz radio frequency (RF) bands.
-UW Information Technology will regularly monitor activity in these bands and will notify users of interfering devices that have potential to impact the campus Wi-Fi network.
+UW Information Technology will regularly monitor activity in these bands and will notify users of interfering devices that have the potential to impact the campus Wi-Fi network.
 The University, through UW Information Technology, reserves the right to restrict the use of any 2.4/5GHz radio devices that are found to be potentially disruptive to the Wi-Fi network in all University owned or managed properties.

 - Use of the Wi-Fi network is subject to the usual policies for use of UW campus network services.
 See Policy page.